 The Palacio de Carondelet (Carondelet Palace) on Plaza Grande in the heart of the historic center of Quito serves as the residence of Ecuador's president.
 The plaza is surrounded by government buildings and historic churches.

-The front facade of the Basilica of the National Vow (Basílica del Voto Nacional) in Quito.
-The Catholic church is meant to serve as a perpetual reminder of the consecration of Ecuador to the Sacred Heart.
-Groundbreaking took place in 1892 and the formal consecration occurred in 1988.
-Technically the basilica remains unfinished, since, according to local legend, its completion would signal the end of the world.
+The front façade of the Basilica of the National Vow (Basílica del Voto Nacional) in Quito, Ecuador.
+Construction began in 1892, and the formal consecration occurred in 1988.
+The basilica remains technically unfinished, since, according to local legend, its completion would signal the end of the world.
 The edifice is the largest Neo-Gothic basilica in the Americas.